DiscordLabSCP/DiscordLab/README.md

 ## Modules

-- `DiscordLab.StatusModule.dll` - Will set the bot's custom status to the server's player count.
-Will also make a message inside a preset channel with the player count in a pretty embed.
+- `DiscordLab.StatusChannel.dll` - Will create a message in the set channel with the current status of the server.
+If there is already a message by the bot then it will edit that.
+- `DiscordLab.BotStatus.dll` - Will set the bot's status to the current server status.

 ## Requesting modules